hsf-training/hsf-training-cicd/_episodes/06-hello-world-ci.md

 # Adding CI/CD to a project

-We've been working on the analysis code, which has a lot of work done, but we should be good physicists (and people) by adding tests and CI/CD.
 The first thing we'll do is create a `.gitlab-ci.yml` file in the project.

 ~~~
 cd virtual-pipelines-eventselection/